-We love Montreal.
-A long weekend in Montreal is just to enjoy the city – eat, drink local beer, walk and check out art.
+A long weekend in Montreal is just enough to enjoy the best things to do in the city – eat, drink local beer, walk and check out art.

 It’s no surprise that we love Montreal.
 There’s just something about the city that speaks to us.
 Is it the food, the walkability, the architecture, the markets or the French sensibility?
 Why pick one – we love it enough to have visited Montreal four of the past five years.

 We like to try different hotels.
-We’ve stayed at a fancy chain hotel (the Omni Hotel Mont Royal), a B&B (Anne Ma Soeur Anne) and a boutique hotel (Hôtel Chez Swan).
+We’ve stayed at a fancy chain hotel (Omni Hotel Mont Royal), a B&B (Anne Ma Soeur Anne) and a boutique hotel (Hôtel Chez Swann).
 This time, we stayed at a new hotel called Zero1, right near Chinatown.
-It was affordable, comfortable and well positioned for walking.
+It was affordable, comfortable and well-positioned for walking.

 We’ve had some great meals in Montreal during past visits, and this visit was no exception.
-In previous post we wrote about our three dinners: an old favorite, Au Pied de Cochon, plus two new favorites, Park and Pastaga.
+We had excellent dinners at an old favorite, Au Pied de Cochon, plus two new favorites, Park and Pastaga.

-How to Spend a Long Weekend in Montreal – Eating and Walking
+How To Spend A Long Weekend In Montreal

 We tried a new bakery, Boulangerie Guillaume, in the Mile End neighborhood.
 The chocolate almond croissant, cheddar fig fougasse and cappuccinos were outstanding at this bustling little bakery – a characteristic of Montreal that’s indebted to French culture.